spohies/ChaseCow/README.md

 ### How to play? - Use a keyboard and mouse!
     • use WASD to move around
-    • LEFT click is attack!
+    • LEFT or RIGHT click to attack!
     • press E to toggle inventory
         • LEFT click to select an item to equip
     • press C to walk through doors